 This is the link to the doughnut cutter in the photo below.

-Place on paper sheets on tray.
+Place the vegan doughnut dough on paper sheets on tray.

 Allow to rise.

-Heat oil and begin frying the doughnuts.
-Remove and place on paper towel.
+Heat oil and begin frying the vegan doughnuts.

-Fill, coat, dip or dust doughnuts.
+Fill, coat, dip or dust the vegan donuts.

-Eat the doughnuts!
+Eat the Vegan Doughnuts!

-Don’t miss another recipe or travel post, sign up for my free subscription below.
+Don’t miss another recipe or travel post, sign up for my free subscription.

 I’m not vegan, but have plenty of vegan recipes for you to peruse.
-All tried, tested and true (most have been passed down within my family) – just click here VEGAN RECIPES.
+All tried, tested and true (most have been passed down within my Italian family) – just click here VEGAN RECIPES.

 Perfect Vegan Doughnuts Made with Yeast (Vegan Donut Recipe)